Contact details

 About me

-I am an Assistant Professor at University College Roosevelt, where I teach courses dealing with public international law, international human rights law, constitutional law, and social inequality.
-I hold a Ph.D. in Law from the Université Libre de Bruxelles and postgraduate degrees in international law (Utrecht University) and international relations (University of Cambridge).
-In autumn 2021, I was a Fulbright-Schuman Scholar at the School of Law of the University of California in Los Angeles.
+I am an Assistant Professor at University College Roosevelt, where I teach courses in public international law and the sociology of inequality.
+I hold a Ph.D. in law from the Université Libre de Bruxelles and postgraduate degrees in international law (Utrecht University) and international relations (University of Cambridge).
+In 2021, I was a Fulbright-Schuman Scholar at the School of Law of the University of California in Los Angeles.
+Since 2024, I am a Petar Beron Research Fellow at Southwest University “Neofit Rilski” in Blagoevgrad, where I am conducting a research project on migration and theories of exclusion funded by the Bulgarian National Science Fund.

 Over the past ten years, my research has concerned the human rights of vulnerable migrants such as refugees, asylum seekers and undocumented migrants.
 As the senior researcher of the Cities of Refuge project (2017-2022), I specifically looked into the international legal obligations and policies of European cities and local governments in the domains of migration and integration.
 That said, I have a broader interest in issues of social justice and their connection to human rights, both as legal guarantees and as normative aspirations.